-To nominate a project or program, you must fill out an award nomination, which opens March 8.
-Applications must be received by April 7, 2017.
+To nominate a project or program, you must fill out an award nomination form before March 30, 2018.

 Neighborhood Leader Award In Memory Of Bob O’Connor

 Each year, PCRG recognizes an individual who exemplifies the late mayor’s dedication to neighborhood improvement.
 A Neighborhood Leader creates a positive impact on his or her community; displays leadership, enthusiasm, and dependability; acts as a role model for others; builds consensus to accomplish goals; and serves on boards and committees.
-Persons who are paid for community work are ineligible for the award.
+Persons who dedicate a significant amount of time to the community outside of their job are preferred for the award.

-To nominate an individual you feel embodies neighborhood leadership, please fill out the nomination form by April 7, 2017 (applications open March 8).
+To nominate an individual you feel embodies neighborhood leadership, please fill out a nomination form before March 30, 2018.